 In August 2019 Elementor released its first edition of monthly template kit.
 What is a template kit?

 An Elementor template kit is a set of Elementor templates designed specifically for a certain website type.
 All templates of a template kit have the same design concept.
-From the typography, color, and so on.
+From the typography settings, color scheme, and so on.
 A template kit allows you to get a website done more quickly.
-At the time of writing, Elementor already has 16 template kits.

 13. Full Site Editor